 Animals do make funny faces, don’t they?
 I loved these big cats sticking their tongues out at me.
+The animals at Colchester Zoo were really friendly, and I got some great photos.
 Roll your mouse over the image to see them pulling a face or tap on the image if you’re on mobile, please allow time for the image to load.

 I bought a used Sony A77 ii from eBay for £450.
 The RRP of this camera is £1200, so I thought that was a bargain.
 The screen was a bit scratched but luckily isn’t visible during normal use.
 The 79 focus point over the 15 I had on my previous camera really helps, as with the faster frames per second shooting.

 I also bought a Rode microphone at the same time, and I’ve been impressed with the video capabilities so far.
 SteadyShot really helps my shaky hands and the audio from the mic is very good.
 The camera can record video in XAVC-S 1080p 60fps which is very good quality.
 Here are some sample clips:

 We live in a fairly busy town but only 5 minutes walk away from the countryside, which we often forget.
 There’s a lovely golden cornfield that begged for its photo to be taken.
 It was also a chance to test my new camera out.
 I’m in love with the black and white edits of the photos I took.

 I went to Felixstowe for my 18th Birthday with my family and we had an awesome time.
 I managed to capture this shot by using my tripod on the beach.
 I took three photos with different exposures so that I could combine them in Lightroom to create a HDR photo.